schiehll/react-alert/README.md

 # react-alert
-THIS IS AN SMALL MODIFICATION OF THE ORIGINAL PACKAGE, WE ADDED 3 MORE DEFAULT THEMES: "green", "yellow" AND "red" you can see the original package at: https://github.com/schiehll/react-alert
+THIS IS AN SMALL MODIFICATION OF THE ORIGINAL PACKAGE: https://github.com/schiehll/react-alert, CHANGES FROM THE ORIGINAL PACKAGE:
+1) NEW THEMES ADDED:"green", "yellow" AND "red"
+2) DEFAULT ICONS CHANGED FOR OTHERS PRETTIER
+3) NEW TYPE: "success-game" COMES WITH A BEAUTIFUL ICON FOR GAMIFICATION!

 > A simple react alert (toaster style) component.